hyphanet/website/content/pages/download.md

 Java version 9 or higher is required.

-If there are problems we recommend the following command lines.
-They require wget which can be installed with a package manager, such as `sudo apt-get install wget` on Debian or Ubuntu.
+If there are problems, use the command line.
+This requires wget which can be installed with a package manager, such as `sudo apt-get install wget` on Debian or Ubuntu.

     wget 'https://github.com/freenet/fred/releases/download/build01493/new_installer_offline_1493.jar' -O new_installer_offline.jar;